m8pple/arch2-2014-cw2/README.md

 the exercise, doing so efficiently is only an implicit part.

-# Ugh, this is another massively complicated exercise that will take for ever.
+### Ugh, this is another massively complicated exercise that will take forever.

 Not really a question, but I'll answer it.